Best CRM Software for Restoration Companies

 FlashCrafter: The 24/7 Lead Capture Machine

 FlashCrafter takes a fundamentally different approach than traditional restoration CRMs.
-While tools like Xactimate and Restoration Manager focus on managing existing jobs, FlashCrafter focuses on ensuring you never miss an emergency lead in the first place—then provides the CRM tools to manage those jobs through completion.
+While tools like Xactimate and Restoration Manager focus on managing existing jobs, FlashCrafter focuses on ensuring you never miss an emergency lead in the first place — then provides the CRM tools to manage those jobs through completion.

-For restoration contractors, the AI-powered emergency response is a game-changer.
+The AI-powered emergency response is a game-changer.
 When a panicked homeowner fills out your contact form at midnight, FlashCrafter automatically responds within seconds, captures critical details (water source, affected area, urgency level), and can even dispatch your on-call crew.
 No more losing $10,000+ insurance claims to competitors who respond faster.

 Xactimate: Industry Standard Estimating (Not CRM)